grnet/kamaki/docs/setup.rst

     * Can be switched on/off in kamaki configuration file: colors=on/off
     * Installation: pip install ansicolors

-* progressbar
+* progress
-    * Attach progressbars to various kamaki commands (e.g. kamaki store upload)
+    * Attach progress bars to various kamaki commands (e.g. kamaki store upload)
     * Installation: pip install progressbar
+    * Since version 0.6.1 kamaki "requires" progress version 1.0.2 or better

 Any of the above features can be installed at any time before or after kamaki installation.